 Before and After - those operators are equivalent to previously used < and > respectively

-The query operators are also supported in the Form Based Query as you can see on the screenshot below
+The query operators are also supported in the Form Based Query.

 Case Insensitive Text Search

 This useful text search option has been introduced in IJC 5.7.
-All search operators are supported except "Is null" and "Is not null" where it's logically not an option.
+All search operators are supported except IS NULL, IS NOT NULL and IS VOID where it's logically not an option.
 Text searches are case sensitive by default when using Oracle or Derby.
 MySQL allows only case insensitive search by now, regardless of the actual setting in the schema/query.

 This property must be specified separately at the given text field.
 There is currently no way how to set it globally for all text fields present in the schema.
 Settings are controlled at two different levels, permanent and temporary.
 You can permanently set flag Case Insensitive Search in Extra attributes of a text field in Data trees/Entities editor.
 Default behaviour is determined by that Extra attribute and it's stored permanently in the schema settings.